 Many bigger manufacturers like Koga Miyata, Idworx and Santos build aluminum bicycles.
 Surly, another big manufacturer, uses steel as their preferred material.
 Which material is better is a very personal affair and up to you to decide.
 Overall, aluminum bikes look more modern and tend to be lighter but less comfortable.
 Whereas steel bikes have a more nostalgic and classic look, provide a more comfortable ride but can be a few kilograms heavier.

 A stiff bike

 A stiff bike, as are certain geometric characteristics, will determine how stable a bike handles at high speeds.
-At high speed descents, a fully loaded touring bicycle has the tendency to wobble at the front end.
-To prevent this from happening, a stiff frame with good lateral stiffness especially, is crucial to process the lateral forces put on the bike by the panniers.
-And so the energy transfer in forward motion with a stiff frame is more efficient, thus more stable.
+At high-speed descents, a fully loaded touring bicycle has the tendency to wobble at the front end.
+To prevent this from happening, a stiff frame with good lateral stiffness especially is crucial to process the lateral forces put on the bike by the panniers.
+And so the energy transfer in a forward motion with a stiff frame is more efficient, thus more stable.
 One thing is certain, you want to be able to stay straight at a descent with speeds of fifty or sixty km/h.

 To build a strong and stiff bike for carrying the packed panniers, a touring bicycle is not the lightest of bikes.
 It is one of the stand out characteristics of a touring bicycle.
 The high weight of the bike is the compromise for carrying lots of weight, which can add up to fifty kilograms.
 The bicycle has to get you and your gear as comfortably and safely as possible from A to B. Therefore, manufacturers don’t focus on building lightweight bikes.
 Unfortunately, this means fast travel is out of the question for the average touring cyclist.
 You will just have to spend many hours on the bike to cover a long distance.